RyanRLong/csvblender/README.md

 > **IMPORTANT** Both merge and source files must contain one column with the header "KEY".
 This will be used as the lookup to match merge file rows with source file rows.

 CSV-Blender takes 4 positional arguments:
-* source file - the paht of the file that potentially contains values missing from the merge file.
+* source file - the path of the file that potentially contains values missing from the merge file.
 * merge file - the path of the file which is missing values that could be found in the source file.
 * output file - the path of the file to write the final results to
 * log file - the path of the file to write the log to